News & Updates

 TCI Draft Framework

 TCI released a framework for the draft regional policy proposal.
 The proposal addresses reducing greenhouse gas pollution from transportation.

 While the main goal of TCI is to lower the climate impacts of vehicles and fuels, Massachusetts focuses on helping specific communities.
 These cities, towns, and populations face limited transportation options and pollution burdens.

 Massachusetts held 11 regional workshops over the summer and fall of 2019.
 These workshops aimed to engage with the public and seek input on the draft TCI proposal.

 See Additional Resources below for the draft framework and a report on the Massachusetts workshops.

 Policy Design Process

-A year-long policy development process has included many opportunities for input from stakeholders and the public.
-Member states are now deciding whether to adopt and implement TCI.
-The final TCI policy, along with other efforts by Massachusetts to reduce emissions, would help to our state meet the requirements of its Global Warming Solutions Act.
+A year-long policy development process encouraged input from stakeholders and the public.
+The final TCI policy, along with other efforts, would help our state meet the requirements of its Global Warming Solutions Act.